 After a few days of blindness, the Bodhisatta put his advisors in charge of the kingdom and moved to the royal park to live as an ascetic.
-As he sat beside the lake, he thought about the gift he had given and Indra’s throne grew warm and he returned to Earth to restore the Bodhisatta’s sight.
-Indra told the Bodhisatta to make a wish, and he answered that because he was blind, all he wanted was death.
-Indra told the Bodhisatta that because he had made such a great gift, he could speak an Act of Truth (a solemn declaration of one’s supreme virtue followed by a command or request) and his eyes would be restored.
+As he sat beside the lake, the Bodhisatta thought about the gift he had given, and Indra’s throne grew warm.
+He decided it was time to return to earth and restore the Bodhisatta’s sight.
+Indra told the Bodhisatta to make a wish, and he answered that, because he was blind, all he wanted was death.
+Indra told the Bodhisatta that because he had made such a great gift, he could speak an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) and his eyes would be restored.
 The Bodhisatta spoke about his perfect generosity and new eyes grew in his sockets.

-Indra praised the Bodhisatta and returned to heaven while the Bodhisatta and his entourage marched to the palace in a grand procession.
-For the rest of his life, the Bodhisatta urged his subjects to be generous and do good deeds, and because they followed his advice, they swelled the hosts of heaven.
+Indra praised the Bodhisatta and returned to heaven, while the Bodhisatta and his entourage marched to the palace in a grand procession.
+For the rest of his life, the Bodhisatta urged his subjects to be generous and do good deeds; and because they followed his advice, they swelled the heavens when they died.

 In the Lifetime of the Buddha